1. What Is OOPS ABAP?

 6. What Are The Advantages Of Oo Alv?

-We have no of events available in the classes when compared to ALV with function modules which gives flexibility for the programmer to develop ALV’S for various scenarios.
+We have no events available in the classes when compared to ALV with function modules which give flexibility for the programmer to develop ALV’S for various scenarios.

 We can display more than one ALV grid data on a single screen.